marciogameiro/DSGRN_temp/README.md

 	cd DSGRN
 	./install.sh

-Continue reading for some options on how to install all the dependencies if they are not installed or if the above fails.
-On a Mac usually the C++ compiler and the Python provided by Apple fail to install DSGRN, so you may need to install new versions as described below.
+If you don't have all the dependencies installed or if the above fails continue reading for options on how to proceed.
+On a Mac installing DSGRN as above usually fails with the C++ compiler and the Python provided by Apple.
+In that case you may need to install new versions as described below.

-### Dependencies
+## Dependencies

+DSGRN needs the follwoing dependencies installed on your system:

 * Modern C++ compiler
 * Python3